folkehelseinstituttet/X-factor-ART/README.md

 # X-factor-ART

-This repository contains all the scripts, data, figures, and visualizations that support the text published in...
+This repository contains all the scripts, data, figures, and visualizations that support the text submitted to publication.

 > _Note that not all the output and data can be published here due to sensitive_
 > _nature of DNA methylation and other variables in our dataset._